Code as Creative Medium

 A Handbook for Computational Art and Design

-An essential guide for teaching and learning computational art and design: exercises, assignments, anecdotes, and interviews, with more than 170 color images.
+An essential guide for teaching and learning computational art and design: exercises, assignments, interviews, and more than 170 illustrations of creative work.

-This book is an essential resource for art educators and artists who want to explore code as a creative medium, and serves as a guide for computer scientists transitioning from STEM to STEAM in their syllabi or practice.
-It provides a collection of classic creative coding prompts and assignments, accompanied by annotated examples of both classic and contemporary projects, and more than 170 illustrations of creative work, and features a set of interviews with leading educators.
+This book is an essential resource for arts educators and practitioners who want to explore code as a creative medium, and serves as a guide for computer scientists transitioning from STEM to STEAM in their syllabi or practice.
+It provides a collection of classic creative coding prompts and assignments, accompanied by annotated examples of both historic and contemporary projects.
+These are enriched by more than 170 illustrations of creative work and a set of interviews with leading educators.
 Picking up where standard programming guides leave off, the authors highlight alternative programming pedagogies suitable for the art- and design-oriented classroom, including teaching approaches, resources, and community support structures.